- Full title of the project: Odysseus Monnet Network for Immigration and Asylum

 As part of the OMNIA project, the Odysseus Network has launched a blog with the goal of offering critical legal and political analysis of recent developments in the field of immigration and asylum at both the European and national levels.
 The blog provides an open-access, pan-European information platform with assessments of the latest legal and policy developments.
 The blog can be visited at: eumigrationlawblog.eu.

-Odysseus will create two online databases on EU migration legislation and the jurisprudence of the Luxembourg and Strasbourg courts.
-Five additional databases will be created to catalogue PhD students and their research topics, recent publications, professors and post-doctoral researchers as well as events in the field of migration and asylum.
+Odysseus will create two online catalogues on EU migration legislation and the jurisprudence of the Luxembourg and Strasbourg courts.
+Two catalogues on Publications and Events in the fields of EU migration and asylum law and policy are currently online and they are actively being used.
+We invite you to visit and start using them too.
+Three additional catalogues will be created soon to catalogue PhD students and their research topics, and professors and post-doctoral researchers in the field of migration and asylum.
 Access to the databases will be free and available to the public.

 – Training Modules